WamashuduSengani/Coin-Market/README.md

 # Introduction

-This document provides an overview of the Apollo GraphQL API server that wraps the League of Legends (LoL) Data Dragon API using TypeScript and Node.js.
-The server exposes two GraphQL queries that allow users to retrieve information about champions in the game.
+This document provides an overview of the Apollo GraphQL API server that wraps the Coinlore Crypto API using TypeScript and Node.js.
+The server exposes two GraphQL queries that allow users to retrieve crypto information.

 # Prerequisites
 To run this project locally, you will need the following tools: